 Let me illustrate the future commitment technique with a story.
 Early in our marriage, my husband, while agreeable, was somewhat reluctant to become a father.
 I asked if he thought it was reasonable to have children in five years.
 He agreed.
 Five years and nine months later, our first son was born.

 In the case of board cash gifts, you might respond to the suggestion of a yearly cash gift standard that has little chance of successful implementation now by stating, “I agree cash gifts would be excellent.
 What do you think about informing all new board members about the expectation of a yearly cash gift?
 At the end of our term limits, six years from now, we’ll have a 100 percent participation.”

 What might you do when you encounter holdouts?
 First, what’s a holdout?
 A friend refused to give to a federated giving campaign.
 She held out even when every other faculty member in her school gave.
 She said no on principal.
 My friend was a holdout.

 Board giving is not a federated giving campaign decreed by someone else.
 Board members agree to serve.
 The boards create standards, in this case, yearly cash gifts.
 Holdouts who won’t give “on principal” aren’t good board members.
-Find ways to tap a holdout’s talents, but get him or her off the board.
+Find ways to tap a holdout’s talents, but get them off the board.
 While you might eventually change a holdout’s minds, face the facts.
-If after one full term, you fail to persuade a holdout, you don’t have that kind of time.
+If, after one full term, you fail to persuade a holdout, you don’t have that kind of time.

-Recruiting board members solely on the basis of their willingness to give a cash gift would be absurd.
-However, asking candidates about their attitudes about giving is informative and useful.
-In board interviews, include questions about their beliefs and experiences about giving.
+Recruiting board members solely based on their willingness to give a cash gift would be absurd.
+However, asking candidates about their attitudes about giving is informative and useful in board interviews, including questions about their beliefs and experiences about giving.
 Inquire about personal giving and their experience as board members.
 Share your personal goal of 100 percent of board participation in a yearly cash gift.
 Explain that this standard will support the success of the nonprofit and be meaningful to each board member.